WangKehanK/sugarcube_security/README.md

 In main.dart, wrap the target screen with Overlay() and AppLifecycleOverlay():

+To gain more flexibilities, I make three variable in AppLifecycleOverlay, which are imagePath, imageWidth, and imageHeight, so that we can adjust logo size from main.dart.

 ```
           home: Overlay(
             initialEntries: <OverlayEntry>[
               OverlayEntry(
                 builder: (BuildContext context) => AppLifecycleOverlay(
                   child: LoginScreen(),
+                  imagePath: "images/logo.png",
+                  imageWidth: MediaQuery.of(context).size.width * 1/3 ,
+                  imageHeight: MediaQuery.of(context).size.height * 1/5,
                 ),
               )
             ],